 Halifax | Minimum 70 years from the date of the mortgage. |

-Trailing protracted negotiations with the landlord of her two bedroom flat in Greenford, Kayleigh initiated the lease extension process just as the lease was coming close to the crucial eighty-year deadline.
-The legal work was finalised in June 2012.
+In the wake of eight months of unsuccessful discussions with the freeholder of her first floor flat in Greenford, Daisy started the lease extension process just as her lease was coming close to the crucial eighty-year mark.
+The lease extension was concluded in March 2007.
 The landlord’s charges were kept to an absolute minimum.

-An example of a lease Extension matter before the tribunal for a Greenford residence is 25 Beechwood Avenue in November 2012. the Tribunal accordingly determined that the premium for the lease extension should be £24,353.
-This case affected 1 flat.
+An example of a lease Extension matter before the tribunal for a Greenford premises is 25 Beechwood Avenue in November 2012. the Tribunal accordingly determined that the premium for the lease extension should be £24,353.
+This case was in relation to 1 flat.
 The unexpired term as at the valuation date was 58.19 years.